UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Update your address with key institutions and set up mail forwarding when you move.

-Execute your USPS change of address moving protocol by visiting the official USPS Change of Address website.
+Finally, execute your mail forwarding protocol by visiting the official USPS Change of Address website.
 Submitting your detailed request through their secure digital portal guarantees that any crucial correspondence sent to your former residence rapidly catches up with you at your brand-new property.

 Illustration of a man kneeling by an open box labeled Essentials, containing toiletries and supplies, with text Moving Day Survival Kit on the left.